Neighborhood & Education Program

 - Volunteer Recruitment - recruit, train, and inform citizens of volunter opportunities.
 Keep volunteers informed of Shreveport Green activities.
 Volunteers are also informed of proper practices for protecting the environment.

-- Beautiful Yard Contest - during March citizens are asked to submit nominations for Shreveport homeowners to win the BYC recognition.
-Individuals will be judged on the appearance of their lawns, landscaping, and maintenance of the house.
-And they must live in the home.
-Winners will be recognized in April and given an attractive BYC yard sign and a gift card from Lowe's.
+- Beautiful Yard Contest - during March citizens are asked to nominate Shreveport homeowners who maintain exceptional properties.
+Homes are judged on the appearance of their lawns, landscaping, and maintenance of the house.
+Winners will be recognized in April in local and social media and presented with a certificate and a flower hanging basket.